direct-vessel/ebpf-quick/run-ebpf/README.md

 make examples
 ```

-4、Deploy  the BPF custom resources for paccetti program.
+4、Deploy the BPF custom resources for  the paccetti program.
 (Note: **only one ebpf program at one time** can be running on Kubernetes cluster.)

 ```console
 kubectl apply -f pacchetti.yaml